Bayern beat luckless Nuremberg after torrid start

-BERLIN Runaway leaders Bayern Munich survived a torrid opening against Nuremberg, who hit the bar and had two players carried off in the first half-hour, before hitting back for a 2-0 win in the Bundesliga on Saturday.
+Runaway leaders Bayern Munich survived a torrid opening against Nuremberg, who hit the bar and had two players carried off injured in the first half hour, before hitting back for a 2-0 win in the Bundesliga on Saturday.

-Mario Mandzukic and captain Philipp Lahm, with his first goal in more than three years, scored to give Bayern their 12th successive league win, leaving them 13 points clear at the top.
+Mario Mandzukic and captain Philipp Lahm, with his first goal in over three years, scored to give Bayern their 12th successive league win, leaving them 13 points clear at the top.

-Hamburg SV's miserable run continued when the Bundesliga's only ever-present side conceded three first-half goals on the way to a 3-0 home defeat against Hertha Berlin, keeping them in the relegation zone.

-Colombian forward Adrian Ramos missed a penalty but also scored two goals as Hertha handed Hamburg their sixth defeat in a row.

-Champions Bayern, who have dropped only four points all season and are unbeaten in their last 45 league games, have 56 points from 20 games with second-placed Bayer Leverkusen on 43 after their 1-0 win at Borussia Moenchengladbach on Friday.
+Defending champions Bayern, who have dropped four points all season and are unbeaten in their last 45 league games, lead with 56 points from 20 games with Bayer Leverkusen on 43 after their 1-0 win at Borussia Moenchengladbach on Friday.

 FIRST ATTACK